iamjamlin/AuraMuse/terms/en/index.md

 ### 2. Auto-Renewal

-The Auralis membership subscription is an auto-renewing service.
+The AuraMuse membership subscription is an auto-renewing service.
 Within 24 hours before the end of the current subscription period, Apple will attempt to charge your Apple ID or Apple account.
 If the charge is successful, the subscription will automatically renew for the next subscription period.

 ### 3. Turning Off Auto-Renewal